Healthdirect Free Australian health advice you can count on.

 How is Murray Valley encephalitis diagnosed?

-Your doctor may diagnose the infection with a blood test and a lumbar puncture to test a sample of fluid from around the spinal cord.
+Your doctor can diagnose the infection with a blood test and a lumbar puncture (sample of fluid from around the spinal cord).

 How is Murray Valley encephalitis treated?

-There is no vaccine or specific treatment for Murray Valley encephalitis.
+There is no vaccine or specific treatment for MVE.

 Medicines are available to treat mild symptoms such as headache and fever.
-Some people may need treatment in a hospital if their symptoms are severe.
+Some people may need treatment in hospital, if their symptoms are severe.

 Can Murray Valley encephalitis be prevented?

-The best way to prevent Murray Valley encephalitis is to avoid being bitten by mosquitoes and midges.
+There is no vaccine to prevent Murray Vally encephalitis.
+The best way to prevent MVE is to avoid being bitten by mosquitoes and midges.

-More information on staying safe around mosquitoes can be found on the Queensland Health website.
+More information on staying safe around mosquitoes is provided by the Queensland Government, or the South Australian Government’s Fight the Bite.

 Learn more here about the development and quality assurance of healthdirect content.